dylanw0lv/Bash-Scripts/README.md

 ## Vanilla JavaScript Boilerplate Setup for Command Line on Ubuntu

+The vanillaJA_boilerplate script creates a project boilerplate for a vanilla js project and opens the folder in vs code.
+Upon running the script, it will prompt for a name.
+The name entered will be the name of the folder that contains the project boilerplate.

 To execute the script from the command line, you can add an alias.
 In Linux, an alias is a custom shortcut that references a command.